tian3rd/30ANUShortGuide/README.md

 - If you have your C licence in your original country, then you may get a full licence depending on your age and hometown.
 - If you want to start from scratch, there are also lots of options to get your licence.
+  - The easiest way to know how it works, just google phrases like "access canberra get a driver license" or go to [*Access Canberra*](https://www.accesscanberra.act.gov.au/app/answers/detail/a_id/1581/~/act-driver-licence-information) yourself and make an inquiry
+  - Getting your L:
+    - Generally speaking, first you need to provide all necessary documents such as *passport* and *proof of residency* and so on
+    - Then sign up for a Pre-learner Licence course, including passing the ACT Road Rules based computerised knowledge test(If you want to get a motorcycle license, you also need to sign up for a Pre-learner License course for motorcycle and complete that course with a certificate as well)
+    - After completion, bring the documents and the certificates in exchange for you new L license
+  - Getting your P:
+    - There is a difference in getting a P for motorcycle and for cars
+    - Motorcycle: you need to sign up for a Pre-provisional course and complete the provisional training course and provisional licence assessment with a valid certificate.
+Afterwards, bring your L licence and the certificate to *Access Canberra* in exchange for the P licence which is upgraded automatically after the next renewal in three years(I know...).
+For more info: go to [*Access Canberra*](https://www.accesscanberra.act.gov.au/app/answers/detail/a_id/4515/~/act-motorcycle-licence-information#!tabs-4)

 #### Are there other costs?

 - Rego costs for motorcycle and vehicles: [About `$900/year` for a family vehicle, `$300/year` for a motorcycle under 300cc and `$600/year` for a motorcycle above 300cc](https://www.accesscanberra.act.gov.au/app/answers/detail/a_id/694/~/motor-vehicle-registration-and-renewal#!tabs-9).
 - Gas: [Gas Buddy](https://apps.apple.com/au/app/gasbuddy-find-cheap-gas/id406719683) to track the price
 - Service: Every 5000-10000km
+- All kinds of trivias in life(well that sucks!) such as your lock got jammed one day out of blue and you had to change the lock in the end.
+This cost me more than $500!
 - Insurance

 ## Sports